Skip to main content

 divers.

-Due note 3: On weekend it is
+Due note 3: On nice weather weekend it is a crowded park, many will considered it as over crowded.

 Due note 4: As for the

-rest of California shore, during winter months, migrating gray whales are
+rest of California shore, during winter months, migrating gray whales may be visible from the viewpoints.

 Due note 5: Your visit